Last update 01 December 2023Diplomatic missions

 E-mail: [email protected]

-The embassy of Senegal in Paris has been accredited for Bulgaria.
+The Embassy of Senegal in Paris is accredited to Bulgaria.

 Telephone: +33 1 47053945